WVURAIL/dspira/_posts/2022-07-11-SettingUp2HornInterferometer.md

 ## Procedure for Setting Up a 2 Horn Interferometer

-These are instructions for how to set up and run a 2 horn interferometer using a Lime SDR with GNU Radio.
+Set up and run a two-horn interferometer with a Lime SDR and GNU Radio.
 The GNU Radio spectrometer programs write time-stamped data files once every integration time.
-For the adding spectrometer, called [Interferometer_SimpleSpectrometer_Adding.grc](https://github.com/WVURAIL/dspira-lessons/blob/master/FilesUploaded/interferometer_simpleSpectrometer_Lime_adding.grc), the data includes horn A spectra, horn B spectra, and the power spectra from the sum of their signals.
-For the multiplying spectrometer, called [Interferometer_SimpleSpectrometer_Multiplying.grc](https://github.com/WVURAIL/dspira-lessons/blob/master/FilesUploaded/interferometer_simpleSpectrometer_Lime_multiplying.grc), the data includes horn A spectra, horn B spectra, the magnitude of the interference, and the phase of the interference.
+The adding spectrometer is [Interferometer_SimpleSpectrometer_Adding.grc](https://github.com/WVURAIL/dspira-lessons/blob/master/FilesUploaded/interferometer_simpleSpectrometer_Lime_adding.grc).
+Its data includes spectra for horns A and B, plus power spectra from their summed signals.
+The multiplying spectrometer is [Interferometer_SimpleSpectrometer_Multiplying.grc](https://github.com/WVURAIL/dspira-lessons/blob/master/FilesUploaded/interferometer_simpleSpectrometer_Lime_multiplying.grc).
+Its data includes spectra for horns A and B, plus interference magnitude and phase.

 1. List of Equipment